Section 1. Purpose.

 Section 10.
 Roster.

-The clerk of court must provide a copy of any pre-filing order issued under this rule to the state court administrator, who will maintain a list of vexatious litigants subject to pre-filing orders.
+The clerk of court must provide a copy of any pre-filing order issued under this rule to the state court administrator, who will maintain a list (current list) of vexatious litigants subject to pre-filing orders.

 Section 11.
 Effect of Pre-filing Order.